MadalenaGoncalves/react-playground/README.md

 │   └── manifest.json
 └── src
     └── index.js
+    └── components
-    └── views (components)
+    └── containers
     └── state (redux, mobx ? - ducks/re-ducks ?)
-    └── services ?
+    └── services
         └── auth
         └── maps
         └── geocoding
         └── JWT
         └── ...
-    └── assets ?
+    └── assets
         └── styles
-            └── App.css
-            └── index.css
         └── images
         └── fonts
     └── ...
 ```

-The application entry point is `/src/index.js`.
-This is responsible for initializing the routing service, state, translations, styling, ...
-Apart from this, it also renders one single component (`App`) from where all the application routes and components will emerge.

 ### Motivation
-- Views & State separation: Always separate State Management from UI files  (https://medium.freecodecamp.org/scaling-your-redux-app-with-ducks-6115955638be)
+- Views & State separation: Always separate State Management from UI files.
+See [here](https://medium.freecodecamp.org/scaling-your-redux-app-with-ducks-6115955638be)
 - Tests: Having a dedicated `.spec.js` file alongside to its component keeps it easier to keep track which components have tests and which don't.
-Having a `tests` folder apart from the views, might become cumbersome and hard to maintain. (https://www.sitepoint.com/organize-large-react-application/) (The same might apply for `state`)
+Having a `tests` folder apart from the views, might become cumbersome and hard to maintain.
+See [here](https://www.sitepoint.com/organize-large-react-application/).
+(The same might apply for `state`)
 - Common views: very generic and reused components such as `buttons`, headers (`h1`, `h2`, ...), form inputs (input, textarea, but also more complex ones like `power-select`, `date-pickers`, ...).
 Also `header`, `footer` or `sidebar` (as currently used in the menu) can be implemented here.
 - Translations: Shall we keep a similar structure to what we have in ember ?
 - Services: External libraries or services.
 All non-react-component javascript.